9M2PJU/Python3-Azan-Prayer/README.md

 # Raspberry Pi Automated Prayer Times Retrieval and Azan Playback (Python 3)

-This project is centered around effortlessly obtaining precise prayer times from e-solat and automatically playing the corresponding azan.mp3 files on a Raspberry Pi.
+This project is centered around effortlessly obtaining precise prayer times from https://mpt.i906.my/index.html and automatically playing the corresponding azan.mp3 files on a Raspberry Pi.
 To successfully establish and operate the project, adhere to the ensuing instructions:

 ## Prerequisites: